ran-xin/ran-xin.github.io/index.md

 ---

 ## About Me
 I am an undergraduate student at the University of Cambridge, interested in the field of <strong>robotics engineering</strong>, with expertise in mechanical design, software implementation, and machine learning.
+I was a <strong>Product Design Engineer Intern@Apple</strong>, between June 2024, and June 2025.
 I was the mechanical design leader for my high school's FIRST Robotics Team, where I led the development and implementation of diverse mechanical design projects and oversaw the development, testing, and validation of control algorithms.
-I was an undergraduate researcher at the University of Cambridge's <strong>Bio-Inspired Robotics Lab</strong> in 2023.
-Currently, I am an  <strong>Product Design Engineer Intern@Apple</strong>.
+I was an undergraduate researcher at the University of Cambridge's <strong>Bio-Inspired Robotics Lab</strong> between June 2023 and Feb 2024.

 Beyond my aforementioned experiences, I am passionate about applying machine learning to enhance intelligent robotics systems, particularly by optimizing sensor feedback readings and bridging the gap between mechanics and electrical systems.
+I'm also interested in creating amazing consumer electronic products that would enhance each life.

 ## Skills
+- **Mechanical Design**: Proficient in Siemens NX, Teamcenter, SolidWorks; Experienced with injection molding, die cutting, precision
+- **Data Processing and Visualization**: Familiar with JMP Pro and Tableau; Skilled in Keynote, summarizing one pages for executive review.
 - **Software Engineering**: Proficient in Python, C++, Java (Familiar with I2C, CAN, UART protocols in embedded programming and application with CNN and RNN networks in deep learning)
-- **Operating Systems**: Intermediate in CentOS, Ubuntu, ROS; Intermediate cloud-computing
-- **Design**: Proficient in Solidworks, Autodesk Fusion 360
-- **Manufacturing Techniques**: Proficient in 3D Printing, Laser Cutting; Proficient in Design, Rapid-Prototyping, Verification

 ## Research Interests